AD

 CAC Removes Over 400,000 Non-Active Firms in 2025

-In 2025, Nigeria’s Corporate Affairs Commission (CAC) has deleted over 400,000 inactive and non-compliant firms from its official registry, as part of a significant effort to improve the precision and reliability of the national companies database and strengthen corporate governance.
-Registrar-General Hussaini Magaji made this announcement at a “Celebration Walk” event organized by the CAC in Abuja on Saturday.
+In 2025, Nigeria’s Corporate Affairs Commission (CAC) will have deleted over 400,000 inactive and non-compliant firms from its official registry, as part of a significant effort to improve the precision and reliability of the national companies database and strengthen corporate governance.
+Registrar-General Hussaini Magaji made this announcement at a “Celebration Walk” event organised by the CAC in Abuja on Saturday.

 Magaji clarified that the deregistration aimed at firms that had become inactive, did not submit annual returns, or otherwise disregarded their legal obligations for long durations—typically existing solely on paper without active business activities.